opensearch-project/project-website/_posts/2025-11-25-Introducing-Resource-Sharing.md

 * **Overly broad cluster permissions**: Because permissions are role based rather than resource based, administrators must grant large cluster-level privileges to allow operations that only involve a single resource.

-* **Storing user identity snapshots**: Plugins need to persist identity metadata alongside each resource, which adds complexity and tightly couples resource metadata to user lifecycle.
+* **Storing user identity snapshots**: Plugins need to persist identity metadata alongside each resource, which adds complexity and tightly couples resource metadata to the user lifecycle.

 For the Anomaly Detection plugin, the setting that controls this model is `plugins.anomaly_detection.filter_by_backend_roles`.
 For the ML Commons plugin, this setting is `plugins.ml_commons.model_access_control_enabled`.